How we were sold the Lotto dream

 One of those, Richmond Night 'n Day, has consistently been named a lucky store by Lotto, a claim repeated in dozens of media stories dating back to at least 2015.

-That's been good news for co-owner David Smolenski because retailers get a 7 per cent commission on every sale.
+That's been good news for co-owner David Smolenski because retailers get a seven per cent commission on every sale.

 Smolenski has a relationship with Lotto that goes beyond selling tickets.
 Lotto appointed him to its voluntary expert advisory panel.